 Another important goal for us is that you are happy with the variety of produce you receive, keeping in mind the restrictions our climate gives us, and that you are content with the number of culinary challenges we present to you each season as we give you vegetables you’ve never seen before or heard of!
 We hope to build a relationship of trust, and encourage you to try everything at least once.

-Here are some sample shares from the 2014 season:
+Here are some sample shares:

 First week of June: